 People’s exposures to these chemicals are widespread and begin in utero.
 Infants and young children are especially at risk of harm because their bodies and brains are still developing, and chemicals can interfere with sensitive biological processes during critical developmental periods.

 Project TENDR released a scientific Consensus Statement, on July 1, 2016, as a national Call To Action to significantly reduce exposures to chemicals and pollutants that are contributing to neurodevelopmental disorders in America’s children.

 TENDR is led by Co-Directors Maureen Swanson, director of environmental risk reduction for The Arc and Irva Hertz-Picciotto, professor of epidemiology and environmental health at UC Davis Department of Public Health Sciences.

-Project TENDR is generously supported by the John Merck Fund, Passport Foundation, Ceres Trust, Pediatric Epilepsy Research Foundation and the National Institute for Environmental Health Sciences.
+Project TENDR is generously supported by the Broad Reach Fund, Forsythia Foundation, Park Foundation, Passport Foundation, and Pediatric Epilepsy Research Foundation.